-It is with great pleasure and a sense of honour that I present the annual report of the Sri Lanka Medical Council for the year 2022.
-As the President of this esteemed Council, I am privileged to lead an organization that plays a pivotal role in safeguarding the standards and ethics of medical practice in our country.
+It is with great pleasure and a sense of honor that I present the annual report of the Sri Lanka Medical Council for the year 2022.
+As the President of this esteemed Council, I am privileged to lead an organization that plays a pivotal role in safeguarding the standards and ethics of medical, dental, and other healthcare practitioners' practices in our country.